-Longstanding ties between Biden and McConnell could shape early agenda
+Long-standing ties between Biden and McConnell could shape early agenda

 “They genuinely like each other.
 There was a mutual understanding there.
 Even though he was the vice president, Biden’s mannerisms, his behavior — the cadence; the language — it was very senatorial,” said Rohit Kumar, who served as McConnell’s top aide during these negotiations, and is now co-leader at the national tax office of PwC, a consulting firm.
 “If I sensed that, McConnell sensed it, too.”

-President-elect Biden and Senate Majority Leader McConnell (R-Ky.), who’ve known each other for decades, have emerged from last week’s elections poised to become Washington’s new power-brokers.
+President-elect Biden and Senate Majority Leader McConnell (R-Ky.), who’ve known each other for decades, have emerged from last week’s elections poised to become Washington’s new power brokers.
 Both have shown an inclination to make deals, and they have cut major deals working directly with each other.
 As Biden prepares to take office and lead a nation gripped by crisis and turmoil, the two men, both nearing 80, hold the potential to reach bipartisan agreements that can redefine the scope of government and shape the nation’s economy.

 During his presidential acceptance speech on Saturday, Biden emphasized his belief in a “mandate given to us by the American people” to reach bipartisan agreements with congressional Republicans, who gained seats in the House and are set to retain control of the Senate under McConnell.